RogueRope/docs/content/docs/main/food.md

 ---
 title: "Food"
 description: Much food, such yummy.
 lead: "Expect basic but good \'camp food\'.
-We will provide some, but you will have to bring some as well.
+We will provide some, but you might have to bring some as well.
 Check out the timetable below to plan for what additional food to bring."
 date: T15:21:01\+02:00
 lastmod: T15:21:01\+02:00
 draft: false